FAQ for Placenta Encapsulation Service

 Scientific research shows placenta to contain iron, protein, B12, and hormones to promote healing in the postpartum period.
 Capsules can boost energy, balance hormones, decrease baby blues, increase breast milk, and tonify uterus.
 Updated research on ingesting placenta capsules here.
 My 13-minute placenta video answers this question more fully.

-Why hire a Certified Encapsulator?
+Why hire a PBi-Trained Encapsulator?

-As a PBi-certified encapsulator, I:
+As a PBi-Trained Encapsulator, I:

 • Follow strict OSHA guidelines